Mohsin370/art-portfolio/README.md

 Art portfolio app.
-Display landing page and portflio grid in a minimilistic manner.
+Display landing page and portfolio grid in a minimalistic manner.
-<a target="_blank" href="artbymalika.com">Live Demo</a>
+<a target="_blank" href="https://www.artbymalika.com">Live Demo</a>